IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface/toolbar/explore.rst

 Explore Tool
 ============

-The Explore Tool is a powerful feature in BlenderBIM that enhances your ability to navigate and inspect IFC models.
+The Explore Tool is a powerful feature in Bonsai that enhances your ability to navigate and inspect IFC models.
-It introduces functionality commonly found in dedicated IFC viewers, making BlenderBIM a more comprehensive native IFC authoring and viewing tool.
+It introduces functionality commonly found in dedicated IFC viewers, making Bonsai a more comprehensive native IFC authoring and viewing tool.

 Shortcut
 --------